PX4/PX4-user_guide/en/flight_controller/crazyflie2.md

 - Change mode in settings to 1 or 2
 - Calibrate via QGC

 Connecting via **MAVLink**

 - Use a Crazyradio PA alongside a compatible GCS
-- See [cfbridge](https://github.com/dennisss/cfbridge) for how to connect any UDP capable GCS to the radio
+- See [cfbridge](https://github.com/dennisss/cfbridge) for how to connect any UDP capable GCS to the radio.
+Before using the `make run` command of cfbridge, make sure you have set the udev permissions to use the USB Radio.
+To do this, follow the steps listed [here](https://github.com/bitcraze/crazyflie-lib-python#setting-udev-permissions) and **restart** your computer.
+Then go to the cfbridge folder and run `make run`.

 ## Flying